shohei/Zsprinter-pynquino/README.md

 Not sure why, but Xilinx SDK executes "make clean" all the time, rather than "make all".
 We have to force "make all" as shown in the picture below.

 ![setting](setting.png)

+Attention: because of the make behavior above, "make clean" doesn't do anything.
+For cleaning purpose, use "make mrproper" instead.